karlbennett/cv/README.md

 following principles to be most important: **Communication**, **Transparency**, **Simplicity**, **Separation of Concerns**, and **Agility**.
 I consider **Agile Delivery** with **BDD/TDD**, **CI/CD**, and **Automation** to be the best practices for fulfilling these principles.
-Because of this I am dedicated to finding and promoting, through practice, the most effective implementations of these disciplines.
+Because of this I am dedicated to finding and promoting, through practice and delivery, the most effective implementations of these disciplines.

 </section>